tofutofu/cryptopals/README.md

 ## Style

 I ran all code through `ruff` and `black`.
 I generally also used typehints.
 Mypy didn't complain.
-The typehints may sometimes a bit unwieldy since I often couldn't decide if I wanted bytes or string or integers as arguments, which would then lead to "Oh, what the heck, let's support them all."
+The typehints may sometimes be a bit unwieldy since I often couldn't decide if I wanted bytes or string or integers as arguments, which would then lead to "Oh, what the heck, let's support them all."